 Everything at the Vérité Winery in Sonoma County is a blend.
-The atmosphere is a blend of classy Bordeaux heritage with California leisure, the soil a combination of clay and volcanic ash, and, as their new expansion portrays, a mix of the French farmhouse with Spanish Mission style and a splash of Gothic drama.
+The atmosphere is a blend of classy Bordeaux heritage with California leisure, the soil a combination of clay and volcanic ash, and, as their new expansion portrays, a mix of the classic châteaux of Bordeaux and the Saint-Pierre Abbey in Moissac.

 Vérité, a joint venture between Jackson Family Wines’ Jess Jackson and Vigneron Pierre Seillan, began in 1998.
 While on a trip to Bordeaux, Jess became enamored with Pierre’s red wine, and brought him out to the California coast to head his own operation.
 Pierre would be able to draw out exquisite flavors from the region’s soil, which is so varied that it creates a mosaic of over 50 micro-crus, perfect for blends.
 Wine raters often give Vérité’s three signature wines, La Muse, La Joie, and Le Desír, perfect marks, which has helped the small Healdsburg vineyard a prominent name in the global marketplace.
 Now, Vérité expands to accommodate its growing cellars and to court fans from around the world.